madees/OSCar-XML-Chataigne-module-builder/README.md

 - If you want to create several objects, set the first/last index parameters, and click on the second button to add objects values to the module.

-## You'll find an example XML file and documentation about OSCar in the repo.
+## You'll find also an example XML file for testing, and documentation about OSCar in the repo.